botirk38/tensor_store/research/05_implementation_strategy.md

 ## MVP Goals

 ### Primary Objective
-**Validate the core hypothesis**: Can io_uring provide measurable performance improvements over safetensors for tensor loading?
+**Validate the core hypothesis**: Can io_uring provide measurable performance improvements for tensor loading compared to traditional async I/O approaches?

+**Note**: The real innovation is in the io_uring loading approach, not the file format.
+We include a custom TensorStore format for learning purposes, but the main comparison should be:
+- **Baseline**: safetensors with tokio::fs
+- **Test**: safetensors with tokio-uring
+- **Bonus**: TensorStore format with tokio-uring (educational)

 ### MVP Success Criteria
+1. **Primary**: Demonstrate io_uring performance improvement loading safetensors vs tokio::fs
-1. **Basic functionality**: Load tensors from a simple TensorStore format using io_uring
+2. **Secondary**: Load tensors from custom TensorStore format using io_uring (learning)
-2. **Performance validation**: Demonstrate measurable improvement over safetensors baseline
-3. **Proof of concept**: Show that the approach is technically viable
+3. **Proof of concept**: Show that io_uring approach is technically viable and beneficial

 ### Explicitly OUT OF SCOPE for MVP
 - NUMA awareness